Return to Index

 - Ductal carcinoma situ—Early stage cancer confined to the ducts.
 This type has a high cure rate.

-- Lobular carcinoma in situ (LCIS)—Most doctors consider the finding of LCIS to be incidental, and it is thought to be a marker for breast cancer risk.
+- Lobular carcinoma in situ (LCIS)—LCIS is usually found incidentally, when looking for something else.
+It is thought to be a marker for breast cancer risk.
 Women with LCIS seem to have a 7-10 times increased risk of developing some form of breast cancer (usually infiltrating lobular carcinoma) over the next 20 years.

 - Infiltrating ductal carcinoma—A cancer that starts in the ducts of the breast and spreads into surrounding tissues.
 This is the most common type of breast cancer in women.